 - 5+ bottles of white glue

-- 8 toy cars (to use as an fun alternative to books, if available)
+- several small books to use for testing OR 8 toy cars (a fun alternative to books, if available)

-- 1-2 sheets of graph paper for drawing the blueprint
+- graph paper, 1-2 sheets, for drawing the blueprint

 - 1 pair of scissors